chmaha/Enover/README.md

 Initial Delay = Delay in ms
 LowFreq X = Low frequency Crossover point in Hz
+Low Decay = Low frequency decay time in seconds
-Decay (RT60) = Decay time in seconds
+Mid Decay = Mid frequency decay time in seconds
 HF Damping = High frequency damping in Hz
-Wet/Dry Mix = Wetter to the left, drier to the right.
+Wet/Dry Mix = Wetter to the left, drier to the right Level = Gain in dB

 Plugin defaults to 40ms delay, 250Hz crossover, 2 seconds, 3Khz damping and 50/50 wet/dry mix.
 This is ready to use as an insert.
 As a send (with dedicated reverb bus) simply move the wet/dry slider all the way to the left and adjust the channel fader to taste.